decorative banner image

 Who is Eligible to Apply?

-Eligible applicants include the following organizations, located in Minnesota, that provide eligible services to eligible students::
+Eligible applicants include the following organizations, located in Minnesota, that provide eligible services to eligible participants:

 • Public and private postsecondary institutions